sysfce2/AviSynth_masktools/README.md

 - expression syntax supporting bit depth independent expressions
   - bit-depth aware scale operators

-      operator "scaleb" scales from 8 bit to current bit depth using bit-shifts. scaleb alternative: @B (see warning) Use this for YUV.
+      operator "scaleb" scales from 8 bit to current bit depth using bit-shifts. scaleb alternative: @B (do not use, deprecated)
+               Use this for YUV.
 "235 scaleb" -> always results in max luma

-      operator "scalef" scales from 8 bit to current bit depth using full range stretch. scalef alternative: @F (see warning) "255 scalef" results in maximum pixel value of current bit depth.
+      operator "scalef" scales from 8 bit to current bit depth using full range stretch. scalef alternative: @F (do not use, deprecated)
+                  "255 scalef" results in maximum pixel value of current bit depth.
                   Calculation: x/255*65535 for a 8->16 bit sample (rgb)

       Warning: please use scaleb or scalef instead of @B and @F, to match the syntax with avisynth's Expr filter

+      Since v2.2.20:
+      "yscalef" and "yscaleb" keywords are similar to "scalef" and "scaleb" but scaling is forced to use rules for Y (non-UV) planes

   - hints for non-8 bit based constants:
       Added configuration keywords i8, i10, i12, i14, i16 and f32 in order to tell the expression evaluator
       the bit depth of the values that are to scale by scaleb and scalef operators.

-      By default scaleb and scalef scales from 8 bit to the bit depth of the clip.
+      By default scaleb, scalef, yscaleb and yscalef scales from 8 bit to the bit depth of the clip.

       i8 .. i16 and f32 sets the default conversion base to 8..16 bits or float, respectively.